-Describe considerations for database and data management.
+Objective Describe considerations for database and data management.

-Database Data Management System Considerations
+Database and Data Management System Considerations

-database/data management
+Data management

-Here are a few considerations the e-Commerce architect should keep in mind when dealing with database/data management systems.
+Here are a few considerations the ecommerce architect should keep in mind when dealing with database/data management systems.

 Architectural Commitment

-relational database as long as it support SQL[1].
+Each organization carries different levels of commitment and preference for databases.
+For example, some companies are open to any relational database as long as it support SQL[1].
 Other organizations are vendor-committed (for example, you might hear a customer say, "We are an Oracle shop!").
 The feature/function and performance differences between leading databases are slight.
-Therefore, it is usually wise to go with
+Therefore, it is usually wise to go with the organization's preferences, rather than to force-feed them a new database.
+Even though object databases may offer truly optimized designs for sophisticated e-Commerce solutions, buyer organizations may not be prepared for the paradigm shift required to support object-oriented databases.
+As with programming tools, the potential efficiency gain of switching to new data management products should be weighed against the needs and desires of the buyer.

 Availability of Expertise